Basic Training & Beyond

 Day One: How to Start a Law Firm—All you need to know to get an office up and going in the District of Columbia.
 This segment of the program focuses on the skills, tools, and rules plus planning issues including:

-- The solo’s workplace, firm naming, insurance and office location issues.
+- The small firm lawyer’s workplace, firm naming, insurance and office location issues.

 - Fees and agreements: Types of fee arrangements; hourly, flat and alternative law office accounts; getting paid.